jehrodrigues/Hate-Speech-Detection-with-Transformers/README.md

 # Hate Speech Detection with Transformers

 This repo aims to perform the textual classification of sentences into hateful or non-hateful text.
-It fine-tunes a pre-trained transformer model on the Dynamically Generated Hate dataset and evaluates on the HateCheck benchmark.
+It fine-tunes a pre-trained transformer model on the Dynamically Generated Hate dataset (https://arxiv.org/abs/2012.15761) and evaluates on the HateCheck benchmark (https://arxiv.org/abs/2012.15606).

 ---